RhythmGirdhar/MINDScraper/README.md

 _pip3 install -r requirements.txt_

-2. I have taken 10 recent articles from [https://www.aljazeera.com/where/mozambique/](https://www.aljazeera.com/where/mozambique/) by using Beautiful Soup library to scrape the website.
+2. I have taken the recent articles from [https://www.aljazeera.com/where/mozambique/](https://www.aljazeera.com/where/mozambique/) by using Beautiful Soup library to scrape the website.

 Here are the links to the articles: